Sponsored Display Amazon Audiences Is Now Available

 Sponsored Display audiences is a display targeting strategy that uses Amazon shopping signals to help advertisers of all sizes grow their businesses and engage shoppers across the purchase journey—both on and off Amazon.

-Sponsored Display audiences is available to sellers enrolled in Amazon Brand Registry, vendors, agencies, and technology providers in AE, CA, DE, FR, ES, IT, the UK, and the US.
+Sponsored Display audiences are available to sellers enrolled in Amazon Brand Registry, vendors, agencies, and technology providers in AE, CA, DE, FR, ES, IT, the UK, and the US.

 On average, the customer journey on Amazon is 6-7 days; display advertising helps engage shoppers throughout their purchase journey.